 Create Your Flex Plugin

-Once the create-flex-plugin tool is installed, you can now create new plugins.
+Once these prerequisites have been met, you can now create new plugins.
 Create a new plugin project from the terminal with the following command:

 Notice: All plugins must begin with "plugin-"; the rest is user defined.
 For example, a call recording plugin might be called